openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 ### Open Questions

-* Who will configure CMO to allow remote writing metrics to RHOBS?
+* Who will configure CMO on worker node to allow remote writing metrics to RHOBS?

-* Who is responsible for deploying Monitoring Stacks on Management Clusters for Control planes to use?
+* Who is responsible for deploying [Monitoring Stacks](https://github.com/rhobs/monitoring-stack-operator) on Management Clusters for Hosted Control planes to use?
+* Who is responsible for deploying proxy for forwarding remote write request from worker nodes.

 ### FAQ